 Insider Transactions Ratio

-Insider Transactions Ratio A sense of caution prevails among corporate insiders as the Insider Transactions Ratio has returned to bearish territory.
+Insider Transactions Ratio A sense of caution prevails among corporate insiders as the Insider Transactions Ratio remains in bearish territory.
 Image: Barron’s

 S&P 500 Ratio to 1-Year MA vs. S&P 500 EPS